 - awaiting community care assessment

-- Delayed discharge figures in March 2020 were affected by measures put in place to respond to COVID-19.
-A large reduction can be seen in figures for health and social care reasons when comparing the year ending 31 March 2021 to time periods prior to these measures being put in place.
+- Delayed discharge figures have been affected by measures put in place to respond to COVID-19.
+In particular, a reduction can be seen in delayed discharge figures for health and social care reasons when comparing the year ending 31 March 2021 to time periods prior to these measures being put in place.

 Reason for delay figures are based on an average of the number of delays at each monthly census across the year which reflect the position as at the last Thursday of the month.
 Complex delay reasons include delays due to adults with incapacity legislation.